 If you want to read about other Bordeaux wine producers in different Bordeaux appellations: Links to all Bordeaux Wine Producer Profiles If you are interested in learning more about Bordeaux wine, we offer numerous articles on everything about Bordeaux wine, from a history of the Bordeaux region and the famous 1855 Classification, the grapes used to produce Bordeaux wine and even vintage summaries, covering Bordeaux wine from 1900 to today: All About Bordeaux Wine Guide

-Entre Deux Mers was once responsible for producing more white than red wine in Bordeaux.
-In those days, Entre Deux Mers was a much more, popular, Bordeaux wine producing appellation than it is today.
+Entre Deux Mers was once responsible for producing more white Bordeaux wine than red Bordeaux wine In those days, the wines of Entre Deux Mers was a much more, popular and sought after than they are today.
 Entre Deux Mers takes its name from its location, which is a large, triangular, shaped region situated in the middle of two bodies of water, the Garonne and the Dordogne rivers, just south and due east of the city of Bordeaux.
 The Entre Deux Mers appellation has 2,400 hectares under vine and close to 10,000 hectares in total, making it the largest wine production region in Bordeaux.
 There are at least 250 different producers in the Entre Deux Mers.
 Most estates in the Entre Deux Mers appellation are large, as each chateau has on average close to 60 hectares under vine.
 To place the Entre Deux Mers appellation on your label, your wine must be white.
 Red wines are sold as either generic Bordeaux, or Bordeaux Superieur.

 The Entre Deux Mers region has one of the longest histories as a wine producing area in France.
 It dates back almost 2,000 years when it was first planted to vines by the ancient Romans.
 But Entre Deux Mers earned its reputation due to the wine produced by Benedictine Monks during the Middle Ages.
 The Monks began producing wine in Entre Deux Mers for religious purposes.
 In 1079, the Monks, led by Saint Gerard de Corbie constructed the Abbey of La Sauve Majeure, which took its name from the Latin term, granda silva, which means large forest, that phrase accurately describes much of the Entre Deux Mers region.
 The remains of the historic Abbey can still be seen today.
 It’s considered a Unesco historical sight.
 Entre Deux Mers is an attractive area to drive through.
 Many of the chateaux located in Entre Deux Mers are stunningly beautiful and are as impressive as many of the best Classified Growths in the Medoc.
 One of the most interesting estates close to the region is Chateau de Rastignac, which was designed as a tribute to Thomas Jefferson to look like the White House, in Washington DC.